jakobzhao/participatory-mapping/README.md

 3. **Server-Side Operations:** The server-side of the application, hosted on Heroku, uses Node.js for coding.
 Heroku, a cloud-based platform, enables developers to build, run, and operate applications.
 The commands to kickstart the server on Heroku are detailed in the PROCFILE.
 The files `server.js`, `app.js`, and `routes/*.js` are primarily used to set up the server, create web applications, and establish routes to the services.
 For example, the code snippet `router.post('/add-record', productController.addRecord)` triggers the `addRecord` function in the `controllers/productController.js` file when the client-side code sends a request via the `/add-record` route.

 4. **Web Services:** The server-side code handles client-side requests, processing them to return the appropriate response.
 These web services can retrieve existing data from the database or store new user-contributed data.
 For example, the `addRecord` function, defined in `controllers/productController.js`, extracts the contributed data (e.g., contributor, content, lat, lng) and stores them in the database.
-The code snippet `let {recordRows} = await db.query('INSERT INTO "tblRecord"(contributor, content, lat, lng) VALUES ($1, $2, $3, $4)', [contributor, content, lat, lng])` is used for this purpose.
+The code snippet `let {recordRows} = await db.query('INSERT INTO `tblRecord`(contributor, content, lat, lng) VALUES ($1, $2, $3, $4)', [contributor, content, lat, lng])` is used for this purpose.

 5. **Database Operations:** The application uses a PostgreSQL database to store and manage data.
 This database is cloud-hosted through Heroku.
 Connection information for this database is provided in the `src/config/database.js` file, ensuring successful execution of the SQL statement in the data query method `db.query()`.